 Lessons from Venezuela and what it means for Myanmar

 History has shown us that sanctions and the subsequent actions of regulators can rapidly change with global events and politics.
-Venezuela is a classic example of how increasing criminal activity and human rights abuses ultimately resulted in an official sanction by OFAC.
-But what if financial institutions and insurance companies at the time had the insights to avoid engaging with shipping companies involved in Venezuelan petroleum shipments – before sanctions hit?
+Venezuela is a classic example.
+After years of criminal activity and human rights abuses – OFAC ultimately imposed sanctions.
+But what if you had the insights to act before sanctions hit?

 As sanctions continue to target more entities in Myanmar, the situation could begin to look like OFAC’s Venezuela-related sanctions.
 Following the introduction of sanctions on state-owned entities, including Petróleos de Venezuela, S.A.
 (PdVSA), OFAC designated numerous shipping companies and vessels to Specially Designated Nationals And Blocked Persons List (SDN) lists.
-In line with this, there may be incentives for Myanmar’s ruling junta to conceal shipments and continue to profit from sanctioned companies under their control.
+In line with this, there may be incentives for Myanmar to conceal shipments and continue to profit from it.
 And Myanmar has been no stranger to high-risk behaviors in the past.
 For example, even before the coup, Myanmar engaged in narcotics trafficking, North Korean trade, and human rights abuses.

 Proponents of harsher sanctions are pushing OFAC to designate Myanma Oil and Gas Enterprise (MOGE), one of the country’s major exporters, in hopes of cutting off military revenues.
 Nevertheless, Myanmar-related sanctions are currently “list-based”.
 So many commercial activities in the country are untouched, including, for the most part, the shipping sector.
 However, companies operating in high-risk sectors should not wait until regulations come.